small-cactus/Jarvis-ChatGPT-VoiceAssistant/.github/README.md

 - A list of vocal commands is provided when you run the `Run.bat` file.

+- You need Spotify Premium to use Jarvis's music features.

 # Spotify Client ID and Client Secret Setup